(please cite it if you use this essay)

-* Dick Peet suggested to me (AAG meetings, 2013) that when Dick Walker finally achieved tenure at Berkeley was a moment at which time radical geography entered ‘the US academy’, if not the mainstream, in a more obvious way.
+* Dick Peet suggested to me (AAG meetings, 2013) that when Dick Walker finally achieved tenure at Berkeley in 1982 was a moment at which time radical geography entered ‘the US academy’, if not the mainstream, in a more obvious way.
+He is right – Walker himself said “Leftists had never gotten tenure at Berkeley before my peer group, the 1968ers, came along.
+Michael Burawoy, Michael Reich, Ann Markusen and I were all up at the same time and we were the first to break that barrier” (Walker 2012).
 But the shift from ‘outsider’ to ‘insider’ was for many people not so obvious – I wonder if it was simply a transition aided by civil rights, the Vietnam war, and other global movements in which more radical positions moved more to the centre. (this was stressed by several people at the AAG meetings).

 Castree N, 2000.
 Professionalisation, activism, and the university: whither ‘critical geography’?
 Environment and Planning A 32(6) 955 – 970.